sloppyspeech/transo/README.md

 # transo
 A Simple twitter bot to translate tweet from English to any language supported by Google Translate.

-## Usage
-Just retweet a tweet with @appwithtech translate to language e.g. @appwithtech translate to French

 ## Setup
 1. Pull the Repo
 2. pip install requirements.txt